 In addition, you can instantly download a FREE PDF recipe book of old fashioned handwritten recipes simply by subscribing to my newsletter.

-You'll find additional resources listed at the bottom of this page.
+You'll also find additional resources listed below.

 Author's Last Name, First Name.
 "Page Title."
 Website Title.
 Publisher, Publication Date.
 Medium.
 Date Accessed.